A New Instance of Android Malware is Discovered Every 10 Seconds, Say Researchers

 ... native code pr0n apps.

 How many people do they employ?
-(Score:2)
+(Score:3)

 They found one instance of polymorphic malware and are using it to pad their numbers and make them look like they're working harder.